Synthetic Datasets for Training AI

 The Current Data Problem

 I've found, from both researching and experimenting, that one of the biggest challenges facing AI researchers today is the lack of correctly annotated data to train their algorithms.
 In order to learn, artificial intelligence algorithms need to see thousands of examples that are correctly labeled.
 In image recognition tasks, that means picking out which pixels contain the objects you are looking for.
-Here's an example:

-In the example above, I took a picture of a spider I found on my patio, then manually drew a bounding box and a pixel mask.
+In the example at the top of the post, I took a picture of a spider I found on my patio, then manually drew a bounding box and a pixel mask.
 This is the kind of annotation an AI would need to learn.
 While it took me zero seconds to spot the spider in my peripheral vision, it took me a minute to get my phone out and capture a candid shot and another couple minutes to do a pretty sloppy job creating the annotation back at my computer.
 Note that the orange color is just for illustration, the AI would make it's best guess on the unaltered image, then compare it to the correct bounding box and the shaded pixels defined in an accompanying annotation file.